-Walleye are the dominate predator in Cuba Lake and provide good action for fish in the 15 inch - 20 inch range.
-Because of slow growth rates, walleye over 20 inches are rare in the lake.
+Walleye and Northern Pike: Walleye are the dominate predator in Cuba Lake and provide good action for fish in the 15 - 20 inch range.
+Because of slow growth rates, walleye over 20 inches are rare.
 The northern pike population is increasing, with fish up to 36 inches surprising anglers targeting bass or walleye.

-Smallmouth bass are found in good numbers in Cuba Lake and their growth rate is excellent.
-Largemouth bass are also found in the lake, but they are much less common than smallmouth.
-Bass anglers have success with spinner baits, surface plugs, plastic worm, crank baits as well as live crayfish and shiners.
+Largemouth and Smallmouth Bass: Smallmouth bass are found in good numbers in Cuba Lake.
+However their growth rate is relatively slow, taking fish almost 5 years to reach minimum legal size of 12 inches.
+Largemouth bass are also found in the lake, but they are much less common than smallmouth bass.
+Bass anglers have success with spinner baits, surface plugs, plastic worms, crank baits as well as live crayfish and shiners.

-Cuba Lake provides angling for several species of panfish including: yellow perch, rock bass, bluegill, pumpkinseed, brown bullhead and black crappie.
+Panfish: Cuba Lake provides angling for several species of panfish including; yellow perch, rock bass, bluegill, pumpkinseed, brown bullhead and black crappie.
+Yellow perch are abundant and have become Cuba Lake's dominant panfish species.
+Rock bass and other sunfish species are present in lower numbers, but still provide for good angling opportunity.
 Live baits such as worms and minnows produce well, as do jigs and small lures.
 Ice fishing is popular on Cuba Lake and a good way to catch both walleye and panfish.
-In the spring, try using an 8 foot fly rod with a 3-4 weight line and poppers or wet flies for some fast action with sunfish.
+In spring, try using an 8 foot fly rod with a 3-4 weight line and poppers or wet flies for some fast action with sunfish.
 Bullhead are most active after sunset and can be taken using nightcrawlers and scented baits.
-Cuba Lake is known as an excellent place to fish for common carp and anglers are encouraged to experience the fun of fighting these fish that can exceed 20 pounds.
+Cuba Lake is also known as an excellent place to fish for common carp and anglers are encouraged to experience the fun of fighting these fish that can exceed 20 pounds.
 Kernel corn, worms and scented baits all attract carp which do most of their feeding using their sense of smell.